codeboar/first-git/README.md

 # First Repo

-This is my git repo
+This is my git repo.
+More content to come.